-Interdisciplinary Studies is a certification which will qualify a teacher to serve regular students from early childhood through sixth grade, special education children from age 3 through high school and English Language Learners.
+Interdisciplinary Studies prepares teachers for all grades from early childhood through sixth grade, special education children for early childhood through Grade 12, and English Language Learners EC-12.
 The Interdisciplinary Studies certification can be pursued through either the Bachelor of Arts degree or the Bachelor of Science degree.